 Library research involves locating, analyzing, and synthesizing existing (secondary) research and/or primary source material into an original paper.
 Library research is an integral part of all research, though it can also stand-alone literature review, meta-analysis, or systematic review.

-Research Methods, refers to original (primary) empirical quantitative or qualitative data collection through a descriptive (e.g, survey, case study), experimental, semi-experimental (e.g., field or quasi-experimental design), or study (e.g., proof of concept, pilot study) method.
+Research methods, refers to original (primary) empirical quantitative or qualitative data collection through a descriptive (e.g, survey, case study), experimental, semi-experimental (e.g., field or quasi-experimental design), or study (e.g., proof of concept, pilot study) method.

 This guide will discuss the process of library research.

 There are different types of papers requiring research: argumentative and analytical.
-Not all research papers are intended to argue for a position, controversial or otherwise.
+Not all research papers argue for a position, controversial or otherwise.
 The purpose may be to analyze an issue and convey your evaluation to the reader.
 Generally though, secondary research involves a debatable topic, applying meaning, and arguing* for a claim or for the validity of your analysis.